 Tim Hetherington was born in Liverpool in 1970 and studied literature at Oxford University before going on to study photojournalism.
 Early on in his career he worked as a photographer for The Big Issue and took on commissions for Human Rights Watch.
 His photographs have featured in major publications such as the Observer, although he is best known for his innovative and multimedia approach to exploring conflict as a freelance photojournalist and filmmaker.

-Tim preferred to work independently on long-term projects.
+Hetherington preferred to work on long-term projects.
 He wanted to be in control of the narratives he felt drawn to exploring and he wanted his work to be about “real people in real situations”.
 It was his fascination with conflict that drove him to take an in-depth look at its many layers and he was constantly looking for new and engaging ways to share his work with others.

-Tim died in April 2011 from injuries sustained when photographing unrest in Libya during a wave of uprisings in the region known as ‘the Arab Spring’.
+Hetherington died in April 2011 from injuries sustained when photographing unrest in Libya during a wave of uprisings in the region known as ‘the Arab Spring’.

 The Millennium Stars (1999)

-Photographs shot by Tim Hetherington of the Millennium Stars: a football team made up of former child-combatants established to rehabilitate them following their involvement in the Liberian civil wars of the 1990s.
+Photographs shot by Tim Hetherington of the Millennium Stars: a football team made up of former combatants established to rehabilitate them following their involvement in the Liberian civil wars of the 1990s.
 The collection documents the team’s 1999 tour of the United Kingdom and follows them back home to Liberia.

 Healing Sport (1999-2002)